Noufalmutairi/SQL-Health-Data-Project-h/README.md

 ### Descriptive Statistics Query
 - Computes descriptive statistics such as counts, totals, averages, minimums, maximums, and standard deviations for regions.
 - Utilizes SQL aggregation functions (`COUNT`, `SUM`, `AVG`, `MIN`, `MAX`, `STDDEV`) and clauses (`DISTINCT`) to derive insights into patient distribution across regions.

-### Retrieve the Number of Regions Query
-- Counts the number of distinct regions in the dataset.
-- Utilizes SQL function (`COUNT`) with `DISTINCT` keyword for accurate counting of regions.

 ### Percentage Change in Patients Query
 - Calculates the percentage change in patients' numbers between 2019 and 2022 for each region.